JuanCely999/Economist-portfolio/README.md

 **Description:**  This project is carried out for the [`degree thesis`](https://drive.google.com/file/d/1WJCswhReXtnIM9o9RTMOHxmNLDNN_Q9w/view) and its subsequent [`article`](http://www.scielo.org.co/pdf/le/n97/0120-2596-le-97-11.pdf).The dynamics of inflation in the departmental economies of Colombia in the last decade are described from the construction of inflation and labor income of workers in each department according to data from the GEIH deposited in DANE in monthly data between 2010- 2019.
 This information is found in microdata, allowing data cleaning.
 Then, geospatial statistical and econometric analysis is carried out, in time series and panel data.
 In addition, the annexes are attached with a bibliometric study of the historical behavior of the theory treated in neural networks.

-**Skills:** data cleaning, data transforms, data analysis, descriptive statistics, data visualization, bibliometric analysis, data anomalies detection, checking splitting system, calculating conversion rate.
+**Skills:** data cleaning, data transforms, data analysis, descriptive statistics, data visualization, bibliometric analysis, data anomalies detection, checking splitting system, calculating conversion rate, writing report.

 **Technology:**   R, STATA, SQL, Python, Latex.